Skip to content

 import json

-from AbstractTaxDao import AbstractTaxDao
+from AbstractImpôtsDao import AbstractImpôtsDao

 from AdminData import AdminData

-# An implementation of the [dao] layer where tax administration data is stored in a JSON file
+# an implementation of the [dao] layer, where tax administration data is stored in a jSON file

-class TaxDaoWithAdminDataInJsonFile(AbstractTaxDao):
+class ImpôtsDaoWithAdminDataInJsonFile(AbstractImpôtsDao):

-# constructor
+# manufacturer

 def __init__(self, config: dict):